Power shutoffs underway in Portland area amid fire risk

 "We definitely don't take the decision lightly to shut off power to anyone," PGE spokesperson Allison Dobscha said.
 "We're doing this in these high risk fire conditions to mitigate those risks and keep people safe."

 The inconvenience of these public safety power shutoffs is not lost on Multnomah County officials.
-They opened a community resource center at TVF&R Station 72 on NW Skyline Blvd.
+They opened a community resource center at TVF&R Station 72 on Northwest Skyline Boulevard.

 "We have a nice TV, lots of channels, a comfortable space for people to come in," Multnomah County Emergency Management's Allison Busch said.